 Cognitive dissonance is a strong mental model in human psychology.
-It states that people don't like to hold contradictory beliefs; if someone Alerts to stand for something, then they try their hardest to uphold it to maintain internal consistency.
+It states that people don’t like to hold contradictory beliefs; if someone avers to stand for something, then they try their hardest to uphold it to maintain internal consistency.
 In practice, you can find something that the other party has stated or their organization stands for.
-Common principles in commerce are ones like "customer satisfaction" or "quality guarantee".
+Common principles in commerce are ones like “customer satisfaction” or “quality guarantee”.
 Invoking these principles makes it harder for people to brush off your issues.

 Trade items of unequal value.

 Translated into money, everything becomes fungible.
 But not everything should be translated to money, and using money as the proxy value for everything narrows everyone’s negotiation scope.
 The “bigger the pie” the more there is to go around.
 Be as creative as possible here.

 People balk at huge changes.
 While the long-term goal may be exactly that magnitude of change, the way to get there is through smaller steps.
 There will always be certain pieces that everyone can agree on even in contentious scenarios.
 Take the small treks and slowly build trust; the vision gets clearer with each passing hill!